msillano/IoTwebUI/DIY ESP3266/Modding switch/README.md

 _ATTENTION: some programmers have jumpers to choose 5V or 3.3V.
 ESP01S requires 3.3V!_

 ### HTTP control
 We need to add some control functionality: ON/OFF and the possibility to change the period.
-We cannot use the relay in any way, ### Firmware

-Both the installation and the use of Arduino to program an ESP01s are very simple: you only need a USB adapter.
-For details see the project [Watchdog03](https://github.com/msillano/tuyaDEAMON-applications/wiki/note-5:-Watchdog-for-IOT#watchdog03-esp01-relay--arduino).

-note: The mode change (run/programming) occurs at the startup of the ESP01 and the programming mode requires the IN0 PIN to ground.
-I therefore added a small switch to the programmer (in some models it is already present) and therefore the procedure is the following:
-* switch with IN0 to GND (programming)
-* insert the programmer into the USB socket
-* programming with Arduino
-* remove the programmer from the USB socket
-* switch with IN0 open (run)
-* Open the serial terminal on Arduino at 9600 baud.
-* insert the programmer into the USB socket: the program starts automatically
-* debug the program with the help of echos on the serial

-_ATTENTION: some programmers have jumpers to choose 5V or 3.3V.
-ESP01S requires 3.3V!_

-### HTTP control
-We need to add some control functionality: ON/OFF and the possibility to change the period.
-We cannot use the relay in any way, already used as an output device.<br>
+We cannot use the relay in any way.
 To manage these 'extra' parameters we exploit the capabilities of ESP3266 to implement two alternative WiFi-HTTP interfaces:

 **WEB Interface: URL `http://192.168.1.23/`**